-Together with his father in 2001, Jay started their residential HVAC business from scratch as 50/50 owners until selling the business to his brother in 2022.
-He learned the industry from the ground up, and has held every tactical and leadership role as their business grew and evolved.
+Together with his father in 2001, Jay started a residential HVAC business from scratch as a 50/50 owner until selling the business to his brother in 2022.
+He learned the industry from the ground up and has held every tactical and leadership role as their business grew and evolved.

-At Jay’s urging, Crowe Heating & Air joined BDR’s Profit Coach Program starting in 2014.
+At Jay’s urging, Crowe Heating & Air joined BDR’s Profit Coach program starting in 2014.
 With his father’s retirement in 2016, Jay assumed full leadership control.
 From 2014 to 2021, the business notched 284% revenue growth while executing numerous programs that upgraded customer quality, expanded product and service offerings, and increased profit margins and company valuation.
-He developed a management bench that elevated Jay to a pure strategic role, and facilitated the sale of his business while ensuring business continuity for his team.
+He developed a management bench that elevated Jay to a purely strategic role and facilitated the sale of his business while ensuring business continuity for his team.

-Further, all owners have a favorite aspect of their business, whether it be the technical aspects of products, sales, or perhaps marketing or strategy.
-Jay’s favorites were strategic leadership, financial analytics and team development.
-The success of Jay’s training strategy positioned him in a pure strategic role running his business.
-Jay’s approach to team development was to seek out raw talent keyed on personality, work ethic, and desire.
+All owners have a favorite aspect of their business, whether it be the technical aspects of products, sales, or perhaps marketing or strategy.
+Jay’s favorites were strategic leadership, financial analytics, and team development.
+The success of Jay’s training strategy positioned him in a purely strategic role in running his business.
+Jay’s approach to team development was to seek out raw talent focusing on personality, work ethic, and desire.
 He hired happy people with a great attitude and taught them industry specifics, developing raw talent and a great can-do business culture along the way.
-This strategy by-passed recruiting issues, culture-cancers and recycled talent, and avoided signing bonuses.
-Jay loved teaching employees, transferring knowledge, guiding careers and watching people grow.
+This strategy bypassed recruiting issues, culture-cancers, recycled talent, and avoided signing bonuses.
+Jay loved teaching employees, transferring knowledge, guiding careers, and watching people grow.

-Jay’s approach to business and personnel development align directly with the role of a Head Coach for BDR.
-And because Jay was a Profit Coach client, he has been in your shoes and knows exactly what it takes to succeed as a client, and as a business owner.
+Jay’s approach to business and personnel development aligns directly with the role of head coach for BDR.
+Because Jay was a Profit Coach client, he has been in your shoes and knows exactly what it takes to succeed as a client and business owner.
 Further, he has attended numerous BDR training classes and business planning workshops.

-“I started from scratch.
+Jay says, “I started from scratch.
 I have worked in every role in an HVAC & Plumbing company.
-I know what business owners loose sleep over.
-I know what the rewards as owners are, and how to help my clients attain them.”
+I know what business owners lose sleep over.
+I know what the rewards as owners are and how to help my clients attain them.”